-What you must pay when you Services that are covered for you get these services Medical nutrition therapy† This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
-There is no coinsurance.
-We cover three hours of one-on-one counseling services copayment, or deductible for during your first year that you receive medical nutrition members eligible for Medicaretherapy services under Medicare (this includes our plan, covered medical nutrition therapy any other Medicare Advantage plan, or Original services.
-Medicare), and two hours each year after that.
+What you must pay when you get Services that are covered for you these services Medical nutrition therapy† This benefit is for people with diabetes, renal (kidney) There is no coinsurance, disease (but not on dialysis), or after a kidney copayment, or deductible for transplant when ordered by your doctor. members eligible for Medicarecovered medical nutrition therapy We cover 3 hours of one-on-one counseling services services. during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
-A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.
-Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare There is no coinsurance, beneficiaries under all Medicare health plans. copayment, or deductible for the MDPP is a structured health behavior change MDPP benefit. intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
-Medicare Part B prescription drugs† For Medicare Part B prescription drugs on our formulary, you pay the These drugs are covered under Part B of Original Medicare.
-Members of our plan receive coverage for following up to a 30-day supply, depending upon the plan in which these drugs through our plan.
-Covered drugs include: you are enrolled and the type of • Insulin furnished through an item of durable medical pharmacy and drug: equipment (such as a medically necessary insulin • Network pharmacy located at a pump).
-Kaiser Permanente facility or our • Other drugs you take using durable medical mail-order pharmacy: equipment (such as nebulizers) that were authorized ♦ Generic drugs: by our plan. ○ \$15 for Value Balt or Value • Clotting factors you give yourself by injection if you have hemophilia.
-MD plan members. ○ \$12 for High DC, High MD, • Immunosuppressive drugs, if you were enrolled in Standard DC, Standard MD, Medicare Part A at the time of the organ transplant.
+A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year. 🏓 Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare There is no coinsurance, beneficiaries under all Medicare health plans. copayment, or deductible for the MDPP benefit.
+MDPP is a structured health behavior change intervention that provides practical training in longterm dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
+Medicare Part B prescription drugs† Administered drugs These drugs are covered under Part B of Original Medicare.
+Members of our plan receive coverage for You pay \$0 or 20% coinsurance these drugs through our plan.
+Covered drugs include: depending on the drug (please call Member Services to find out which • Insulin furnished through an item of durable drugs are provided at a medical equipment (such as a medically necessary coinsurance).
+Some drugs may be insulin pump). less than 20% if those drugs are • Other drugs you take using durable medical determined to exceed the amount of equipment (such as nebulizers) that were inflation. authorized by our plan. • The Alzheimer's drug, Leqembi® (generic name lecanemab), which is administered intravenously.
+In addition to medication costs, you may need All other Part B drugs additional scans and tests before and/or during treatment that could add to your overall costs.
+Talk to your doctor about what scans and tests you may need as part of your treatment.

-\Cost-sharing for these services or items doesn't apply to the maximum out-of-pocket amount.
+^{}Cost-sharing for these services or items doesn't apply to the maximum out-of-pocket amount.